 “One cannot imagine a better script for the revival of political Islam than a Taliban victory in Afghanistan.”
 A former colleague and an expert on the subject made this startling remark during a television discussion recently.
 Indeed, he had a point.

-According to him, the myth created around this victory is fuelling the perception that whatever reverses political Islam suffered from the weakening of ISIS and Al-Qaeda have been completely reversed with Taliban’s march to Kabul.
+According to him, the myth created around this victory is fueling the perception that whatever reverses political Islam suffered from the weakening of ISIS and Al-Qaeda have been completely reversed with Taliban’s march to Kabul.

 There are several loopholes in this theory, though.
 We might be equating apples with oranges – no pun intended – making an already grim situation even more complicated.
 The Taliban should be called what they are, a rag-tag group of armed men who fight in the name of Islam and often triumph aided by geopolitical circumstances.